AnishTalluri/Project-SlugShield/docs/project_design.md

-- First thing is first, make sure you:
+- docs
+    - backend_design.md: file that explains the backend design
+    - frontend_design.md: file that explains the frontend design
-    - Are in the directory for this project
+    - project_design.md: file that explains each file in the root directory

-    - Create an environment for testing: python3 -m venv venv
-    - Activate environment: source venv/bin/activate(Please make sure to not push venv onto github-- no need to)
-    - Download the packages needed for backend: pip install -r requirements.txt
-        - Side Note: Some of these packages require the latest python update to run
+- ids_backend: directory of the backend -> read backend_design.md for logic design

+- ids_frontend: directory of the frontend -> read frontend_design.md for logic design

+- tools
+    - simulate_arp_spoof.py: sends a range of normal traffic, thten arp spoof simulation, then back to normal traffic
+    - simulate_icmp_flood.py: sends a range of normal traffic, then icmp flood simulation, then back to normal traffic
+    - simulate_port_scan.py: sends a range of normal traffic, then tcp port scan followed by udp port scan, then back to normal traffic
+    - simulate_ssh_detections.py: sends a range of normal traffic, then ssh bruteforce detection, then back to normal traffic

 - config.yaml: user-editable configuration-- you change threshold values and such here

-- run_backend.py: run the actual backend of the project
+- README.md: file explaining the purpose of this application
-- tools
-    - simulate_icmp_flood.py: sends a range of icmp packets to the detector

 - requirements.txt
     - scapy: packet capture and network traffic analysis
     - fastapi: web api backend framework -> exposes data to frontend